Tensor form factors of the $\Delta^+$ baryon induced by isovector and isoscalar currents in QCD: The matrix element of the tensor current between decuplet baryon states

-where the explicit dependence of the operator $\mathcal{O}_{\alpha\beta\mu\nu}$ on the metric tensor and the gamma matrices is suppressed for simplicity.
-The minus sign appearing on the right-hand side, outside the brackets in Eq.~\eqref{HTP}, originates from the antisymmetry of the tensor current in the matrix element.
-Any structure that did not satisfy the conditions in Eq.~\eqref{HTP} was discarded, and the number of structures was thereby reduced to ten.
+Here, the explicit dependence of the operator $\mathcal{O}_{\alpha\beta\mu\nu}$ on the metric tensor and the gamma matrices is suppressed for simplicity.
+The minus sign appearing on the right-hand side, outside the brackets in Eqs.~\eqref{HTP} and \eqref{HTP1}, arises from the antisymmetric nature of the tensor current in the matrix element.
+Any structure that does not satisfy the conditions in Eqs.~\eqref{HTP} and \eqref{HTP1} is discarded, thereby reducing the number of independent structures to ten.
 Finally, we obtain the matrix element of the tensor current for the transition $\frac{3}{2}^+\to\frac{3}{2}^+$ as

 As a result, we obtained the tensor matrix element for the transition $\frac{3}{2}^+\to\frac{3}{2}^+$ in terms of ten TFFs, all of which are independent and fully respect the discrete symmetries of T-invariance, Hermiticity, and parity.